Combinatorial optimization and reasoning with graph neural networks: Preliminaries

-is minimal over all permutations, where $n = |V|$. \end{example} Due to their discrete nature, many classes or sets of combinatorial decision problems arising in practice, e.g., TSP or other vehicle routing problems, are \textsf{NP}-hard~\cite{Kor+2012}, and hence likely {intractable} in the worst-case sense.
-However, instances are routinely solved in practice by formulating them as integer linear optimization problems (ILPs), constrained problems, or as satisfiability problems and utilizing well-engineered solvers for these problems e.g., branch-and-cut algorithms in case of ILPs.
-See the next section for details.
+is minimal over all permutations, where $n = |V|$. \end{example} Due to their discrete nature, many classes or sets of combinatorial decision problems arising in practice, e.g., TSP or other vehicle routing problems, are \textsf{NP}-hard\footnote{In complexity theory, one refers to the optimization version of such difficult problems as \textsf{NP}-hard, while their decision version is generally \textsf{NP}-complete.}~\citep{Kor+2012}, and hence likely {intractable} in the worst-case sense.
+However, instances are routinely solved in practice by formulating them as \emph{integer linear optimization problems} or \emph{integer linear programs} (ILPs), \emph{constrained problems}, or as \emph{satisfiability problems} (SAT) and utilizing well-engineered algorithms (and associated solvers) for these problems, e.g., branch-and-cut algorithms in the case of ILPs; see the next section for details.

-\subsection{General optimization frameworks: ILPs, SAT, and constrained problems}
+\subsection{General Optimization Frameworks: ILPs, SAT, and Constrained Problems}